andrewelawrence/Visualizing-3D-Linear-Transformations/README.md

     To visualize the properties of linear transformations on matrices.
 This is done through a plane (point) traveling through space.
 The plane's Roll, Pitch, and Yaw can be adjusted through the command line prompt.
+The program will output an accurate rotation matrix, matrix-vector equation, and new position in R^3.

+## Files

 ## Notes